Maximise your Avios, air miles and hotel points

 You’ll know if you are the sort of person who does enough annual Accor stays at participating brands to get value from this.

-If so, you might want to jump in by 2nd May whilst the 20% discount codes are valid.
+If so, you might want to jump in by 15th March whilst the bonus points are available.

 My only criticism is that there is nothing here for someone who might be on the margins of switching to Accor.
-There is no sign-up bonus and Silver status isn’t worth much.
+Silver status isn’t worth much.
 You are being asked to put up quite a bit of cash with no return unless you do 15-20 nights in the following 12 months.
+I would prefer to see Accor shouldering a bit more of the downside in the first year by way of a bigger bonus or a first year discount.

-You can find out more about the ALL PLUS subscription cards, and buy, here.
+You can find out more about the ALL PLUS subscription cards here.
+To get the special deal you need to use the links above.

 You can learn more about the status benefits and requirements of Accor Live Limitless on this page of their site.
 Our two-part HfP guide to Accor Live Limitless starts here.